M. Sage

 Matthew Sage is a musician, intermedia artist, recording engineer and producer, publisher, teacher, partner, and parent.
 Since the early 2010s, between Colorado and Chicago, he’s rendered projects with playful, nuanced velocity and a completist sensibility, assembling an idiosyncratic catalog of experimental studio music that sprawls in various directions.

 Born and raised in Colorado, Sage grew up playing drums, guitar, and any instrument he could find, joining bands throughout jr. high and high school before discovering the nascent DIY music culture on the internet.
-Between undergraduate studies, he founded the tape label Patient Sounds, releasing music from over one hundred artists as well as his own work as M. Sage and under the pseudonyms Free Dust, Professional Flowers, Starling Murmurations, RxRy, and Wellington Downs.
+Between undergraduate studies, he founded the tape label Patient Sounds, releasing music from over one hundred artists as well as his own work, and under the pseudonyms Free Dust, Professional Flowers, Starling Murmurations, RxRy, and Wellington Downs.

 Sage closed Patient Sounds on its tenth anniversary in 2019 and a year later launched Cached.Media, an imprint for collaborative musical projects, print objects, and other broadcasting and publishing experiments.
-As a performer, Sage prefers libraries, museums, and other unconventional spaces; opening for Chihei Hatakeyama in a Japanese tea garden in Pasadena, CA was a recent highlight.
-Sage has also created sound design, installations, and original music for The MoMa, The Whitney, and The Art Institute of Chicago.
+As a performer, Sage prefers libraries, museums, and other unconventional spaces.
+Sage has also created sound design, installations, and original music for MoMA, The Whitney, and The Art Institute of Chicago.